StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 Setting a Document Deletion Period 🆕
 =====================================

 Is there a standard deletion period for documents in your company?
 As an admin, you can activate and set a deletion period for your team members’ documents on Skribble.
 After this period ends, their documents will be automatically deleted.
+The count starts on the day a document is uploaded to Skribble.

 Whether your company signs with Skribble or is about to switch to e-signatures, the deletion period applies to one of the below cases:

 •	**all documents**, no matter whether they are signed or not – existing and new customers
 •	**completed documents**, such as signed, declined, withdrawn – selected Enterprise customers. :ref:`Learn more<completed-documents>`

+**Goog to know**

-**How do I know which documents deletion period applies to?**
+•	**How do I know which documents deletion period applies to?**
 Check the description in your Business profile.
 It tells whether all or only completed documents are affected.

-**What happens to the pending signatures?**
+•	**What happens to the pending signatures if a document gets deleted?**
 Let's say the deletion period expires before all recipients have signed the document.
 In that case, pending signature invitations will be automatically cancelled. `Learn more`_

 .. _Learn more: https://help.skribble.com/de/en/invitation-cancelled